OctopusDeploy/docs/docs/administration/security/exposing-octopus/expose-the-octopus-web-portal-over-https.md

 1. Follow the rest of the Wizard steps to add the binding and reconfigure the Octopus Server.

-### Updating the SSL Certificate of an Existing Web Portal Binding
+## Updating the SSL Certificate of an Existing Web Portal Binding {#ExposetheOctopuswebportaloverHTTPS-UpdatingAnSSLCertificate}

 The approach for updating an existing binding requires that we take a slightly different approach.